Samurai Warriors: Gameplay

-Differences from Dynasty Warriors Series
+Differences from Dynasty Warriors series

-Samurai Warriors contains a number of changes to Dynasty Warriors' combat system, most notably the ability to perform free-style combo attacks during Musou attack mode, during which the game enters bullet-time; common soldiers move very slowly, however officers are unaffected.
+Samurai Warriors contains a number of changes to Dynasty Warriors combat system, most notably the ability to perform free-style combo attacks during Musou attack mode, during which the game enters bullet-time; common soldiers move slowly, but officers are unaffected.
 Other changes include the ability to perform a roll to dodge attacks, and deflect incoming arrows with their weapon.
 Additionally, the series has hyper attacks, or the ability to dash while attacking enemy soldiers.

 The character development system has been overhauled.
 There is a new ranking system after battles which depends on five categories: